towersvault/shinpokered/README.md

 - To prevent infinite loops, Rage ends after 2 to 3 turns (attack boosts are kept)
 - Updated title screen to use kanji instead of katakana
 - Fixed an artifact when title screen 'mons scroll left in GBC-mode
+- fixed a bug in AI roster scoring when evaluating type matchups for switching

 #Bugfixes: